fisher-alice/johnny-five-wiki/Keypad.md

 ![](http://i.imgur.com/Il23mnI.png)

-The `Keypad` class constructs an object that represents a single Keypad attached to the board.
+The `Keypad` class constructs an object that represents a single Keypad attached to the board. `Touchpad` is an alias for `Keypad`.

 Supported Keypads: